 We’re here to make fentanyl addiction treatment as accessible and affordable as possible — and are in network with many insurance providers.
 Not sure about your coverage?
 We can help.

 Fentanyl has been around for more than 50 years, used primarily to treat severe pain after surgery, and has become one of the most common drugs involved in overdose deaths in the United States.
 A study in 2017 by the National Institute on Drug Abuse found that fentanyl was involved in 59 percent of opioid-related deaths.
 That number continues to grow due to an acceleration of opioid-related overdoses during the Covid-19 pandemic.

-Known by its street names Apache, China Girl, Tango & Cash, Dance Fever, Jackpot, King Ivory and more, fentanyl is up to 100 times stronger than morphine.
-In its legal versions, it is administered as shots, patches and lozenges, while illegal fentanyl can be found as a powder, in eye droppers or nasal sprays, on blotter paper, or as pills made to look like other prescription opioids.
+Known by its street names Apache, China Girl, Tango & Cash, Dance Fever, Jackpot, King Ivory and others, fentanyl is up to 100 times stronger than morphine.
+In its legal versions, it is administered as shots, patches, and lozenges, while illegal fentanyl can be found as a powder, in eye droppers, in nasal sprays, on blotter paper, or as pills made to look like other prescription opioids.

 The number of deaths caused by an overdose of fentanyl and other opioids has been increasing over the past three decades.
 It is possible to overdose on fentanyl alone, or when it is mixed with heroin or other opioids.
 Research has shown that fentanyl-laced heroin is up to 50 times more potent than regular heroin, making it extremely dangerous and a major cause of opioid-related deaths.